wuqianliang/ND013/behavioral cloning/writeup_template.md

 I used this training data for training the model.
 The validation set loss seems lower by each epoch step which means the model was successfully trained.

-The ideal number of epochs when train initial model wae 4 enough because after training ,model has a good performence. when in finetune step the ideal number of epochs was 8 because the learning rate was set very slow (0.0001) which result a low validate loss.
+The ideal number of epochs when train initial model wae 4 enough because after training ,model has a good performence. when in finetune step the ideal number of epochs was 8 because the learning rate was set very slow (0.0001) which result a low validate data loss.